Lynn Fors, MA, CHI TM

 Nathalie Dietrich, Chair

 Nathalie is trilingual (English, Spanish, German).
 She is a nationally Certified Medical Interpreter and a DOJ-Accredited Representative/CLINIC Immigration Fellow.
-She currently works at Maxwell Street Legal Clinic.
+In the past, she worked at Maxwell Street Legal Clinic.
 She lives in Lexington with her two daughters.
+Currently, Nathalie works as a Medical Case Management Assistant at Kentucky Clinic, which is the primary University of Kentucky HealthCare outpatient clinic.

 Cara Martinez, Treasurer

-Cara began her career in the field of medical interpreting in 2005.
+Cara began her career in medical interpreting in 2005.
 She has held a variety of positions in different healthcare settings—from freelance to staff interpreter to Interpreter Services Manager.
-As the former System Manager of Language & Cultural Services for KentuckyOne Health, Cara and her team focused on providing high-quality, safe care for all LEP and Deaf/Hard of Hearing patients and families while creating an Integrated program aligned with Title VI, ADA, and Joint Commission standards.
+As the former System Manager of Language & Cultural Services for KentuckyOne Health, Cara and her team focused on providing high-quality, safe care for LEP and Deaf/Hard of Hearing patients and families while creating an Integrated program aligned with Title VI, ADA, and Joint Commission standards.

 Elizabeth Harned, Secretary

 Elizabeth is a French speaker having gotten her undergraduate degree from Middlebury College in Vermont.
 Her studies included living in Paris, France.
-In the past, she has taught at Sayre School.
 Elizabeth is a recent Midway University Nursing School graduate.
-She lives in Lexington with her two children and three rescue dogs.
+In the past, she taught at Sayre School.
+Elizabeth lives in Lexington with her two children and three rescue dogs.

 We were primarily using Access Language Solutions for all our in-person appointments, but when we needed to use the phone we used a national company.
 When we had to switch to all phone interpreters during the COVID-19 pandemic we started using ALS for our phone calls.
 So far it is working well for us.
 The connection time seems shorter than the other company.
 With Access Language Solutions we have to wait very little time to be connected with an interpreter.
 The thing I most prefer about Access is that sometimes we get connected with a local interpreter whom we have used in person.
 That familiarity is helpful and you don’t get that with a national company.